Hemp vs Marijuana – What’s the difference?

 THC is the jewels on a crown for recreational marijuana, with growers aiming to breed the strongest, most potent crops possible.
 With CBD not having much mental effect, the majority of farmers don’t concern themselves with having high CBD levels in their plants.
 The opposite may be said for hemp growers.

 While hemp fibers have a great variety of uses, farmers and growers often aim to grow crops with high CBD concentrations, provided they have a purpose for it and a way to extract it.
+People often ask us what is hemp oil vs. CBD oil?
+Hemp oil is made from hemp seeds and does not contain active CBD.

 The main differences between the two plants really lies in the intended destination; if the end product is potent buds for weekend warriors to get absolutely lifted off of, you’re probably thinking of marijuana.
 If the end product is to be fashioned into foods, fuels and clothing, then it’s likely hemp you’re thinking of.